 When buying cubicles there are a lot of factors to take into consideration.
 The most important is the office space itself and the available configuration of cubicles.
 Within an office, there will be many different ways to configure the space, and accounting for the needs of the office will likely dictate the best type of cubicle to choose.

 Once the office space and configuration needs are accounted for, taking accurate measurements of the space will make buying and installing cubicles easy and efficient.
 Accounting for the amount of space the cubicle will take up, including the height, will allow you to make the best use of the available space.

 Determine how many cubicles you’ll need to buy

-Taking count of how many employees will need individual office space, how many small group areas, and how many conference areas the office requires will determine how many cubicles you will need.
-The more accurate the count, the fewer adjustments you’ll have to make later on.
+Chuck Wagner, a commercial office build out contractor, says “taking count of how many employees will need individual office space, how many small group areas, and how many conference areas the office requires will determine how many cubicles you will need.
+The more accurate the count, the fewer adjustments you’ll have to make later on.”